-In general, the ideal time is about 4 to 6 hours at room temperature and 12-48 hours for bulk ferment.
+In general, the ideal time is about 1 to 2 hours at room temperature and 12-48 hours for bulk ferment at colder temperatures.
 But if you’re using the cold proofing technique, you need to store your dough in the fridge for 1 to 2 days.

 Is it OK to leave the dough to rise overnight?